StudioCherno/Hazel-Docs/src/HazelOnLinux/Building.md

 > This process is known to take a long time on initial builds.
 Having adequate parallelism set in the `NPROC` variable mitigates this factor but a fresh clone will still likely take several minutes.

-After the script is done -- the Hazelnut binary and required dependencies will have been copied out to `bin`.
+After the script is done -- the Hazel binaries and required dependencies will have been copied out to `bin`.
 The Docker build also builds the Sandbox project for convenience, although the ScriptCore `.dll` is copied out to its appropriate location, so C# project builds can be performed outside of Docker as-usual.

 **3. Running**

-Before running Hazelnut from the Docker build -- you must set the following variables from the Hazel root directory:
+Before running Hazel tools from the Docker build -- you must set the following variables from the Hazel root directory:
 ```
 export HAZEL_DIR=$(realpath .)
 export VULKAN_SDK=$(realpath bin/x86_64)
 export LD_LIBRARY_PATH=$(realpath bin/)
 ```

-Then, to run Hazelnut, use:
+To run Hazelnut, use:
 ```
 cd Hazelnut
 ../bin/Hazelnut [project]